abdokamel2001/Auto-FlashLight-Android/README.md

 # Auto-FlashLight-with-Sensors
-Android app that automatically control the flashlight based on multiple sensors
+Android app that automatically control the flashlight based on phone sensors